Common Names

 Pain and treatment-related symptoms

 Clinical trials of yoga and tai chi indicate these practices are useful for reducing pain and inflammation.
-In a randomized trial of breast cancer patients undergoing chemotherapy, both a low-intensity home-based program and moderate-to-high-intensity exercise improved fitness and functioning, and reduced nausea and pain versus usual care.
+In patients undergoing chemotherapy, both a low-intensity home-based program and moderate-to-high-intensity exercise improved fitness and functioning, and reduced nausea and pain versus usual care.

 Reducing cancer risk